Lyft extends service throughout 32 states

 DETROIT (AP) — Lyft is driving into the countryside in an effort to raise ridership and steal market share from rival Uber.

-Lyft says it is offering service to passengers in every corner of 32 U.S. states, including hard-to-reach rural areas.
+The much smaller Lyft announced Thursday that it is offering service to passengers in every corner of 32 U.S. states, including hard-to-reach rural areas.
 The move boosts the number of states with full coverage to 40.

-The much larger Uber now controls about 70 percent of the U.S. ride-hailing market.
-Uber says it has near-statewide coverage in nine states and it doubts whether Lyft can give timely rides in remote areas.
+Uber, which controls about 70 percent of the U.S. ride-hailing market, says it has near-statewide coverage in 13 states.
+A spokeswoman was skeptical that any company could provide timely service in all areas within a state’s boundaries.

-For Lyft, the expansion is a bold move into unserved areas and a gamble that it can create new markets in rural areas.
+For Lyft, the expansion is a bold move into unserved areas and a gamble that it can carve new markets out of even the most rural areas that have ride-hailing needs but no consistent service.
+Until now, using a smartphone to summon a ride mainly was reserved for larger metropolitan areas with a lot of people and more potential riders.

 Most Read Stories